 Mallaig and the surrounding area is a very popular destination for enjoying holidays and discovering all the wonderful offerings on the West Coast.

-A full range of accommodation, restaurants, bank, supermarket, bakery, art galllery, post office (located in the Spar shop) and gift shops, makes this area a great base.
+A full range of accommodation, restaurants, bank, supermarket, bakery, art galllery, post office, bike hire and gift shops, makes this area a great base.
 Mallaig Pool & Leisure offers a swimming pool, fitness suite, spa, sauna and solarium.

 Locally caught seafood is always on the menu in a variety of outlets located in the heart of the village and its not uncommon to hear traditional live music in the pubs and hotels.

-For those looking to learn about Mallaig's interesting historical past, there is the Mallaig Heritage Centre which details all of the area’s long and fascinating history, including the port’s long association with the fishing industry; coming of the railwaiy in 1901; and the area’s connection with Bonnie Prince Charlie and the Jacobite uprising.
+For those looking to learn about Mallaig's interesting historical past, there is the Mallaig Heritage Centre which details all of the area’s long and fascinating history, including the port’s long association with the fishing industry and the area’s connection with Bonnie Prince Charlie and the Jacobite uprising.